 Courses within the programme

-Semester 4: Master thesis in Environmental Law (30 credits).
-Seminars at the start, middle and end of the semester.
-No obligation for students to stay in Uppsala, Tromsø or Joensuu.
+Seminars are held at the beginning and in the middle of the semester.
 Participation in the seminars is compulsory but most of them may be attended on video links.

 The teaching language is English throughout the entire programme.

-This degree is very valuable if you apply for PhD studies in environmental law.
+This degree is also very valuable if you apply for PhD studies in environmental law.
 Environmental law research is very active, not least in the Nordic countries.
-Universities require competent researchers and professors in the discipline.
-Having a degree in environmental law is also an important merit if you apply for another Master programme with environmental focus.
+Universities require competent researchers and professors in this discipline.

-Requirements: Academic requirements A Bachelor of Law or another equivalent university degree, corresponding to at least three years of full-time study (180 ECTS credits).
-The degree must be relevant to the programme and include at least 90 ECTS credits in legal science.
+A Bachelor of Law corresponding to at least three years of full-time study (180 credits).
+Alternatively, a university degree of at least 180 credits, comprising or in combination with at least 90 credits in legal science.

-a letter of motivation (1 page), including information on previous education, work and other experience.
+a statement of purpose including information on previous education, work and other experience.